Fir3Fly1995/CowBOYs-SC/Mini-bot/Bot/README_INST.md

 MSG-ID:xxxxxxxxxxxx (If it applies, this goes next) Replace_MSG (If you want to replace a message, this goes next) MSG; (This comes next int he flow)
-EMOTE_x; <":Emote:MESSAGE"> (This goes next. x is a number, place each emote on a new line) Toggle-Role (this allows a role to be toggled by the user clicking multiple times.)
+EMOTE_x; <":Emote:MESSAGE"> (Use for Reaction roles Only.
+This goes next. x is a number, place each emote on a new line) MK-BTN_x; Colour=COLOUR; Emoji; Text (Makes a button (button x (X being a number) for a colour,, either red, green, blue or orange) with an optional emoji (leave out "emoji;" entirely to not require an emoji) then the text associated with the button)
+Toggle-Role (this allows a role to be toggled by the user clicking multiple times.)
-Give_Role_x; "Role Name" (This is next)
+Static-Role (The user can only interract once to get the associated role, subsequent clicks by the user will be ignored) Give_Role_x; "Role Name" (This is next)
 End.
 (This goes last, this tells the bot to move to the next Start. identifier)

-EXAMPLE 1: Raw Start
+### EXAMPLE 1: Raw Start

 Start.
 CH-ID<#1404524405207339149>RULES